GWHaluan/tech-writing-with-mkdocs/docs/config.md

 </div>
 ```

-mermaidjs will convert this to a graph like so:
+mermaidjs will convert this to a graph:

 ``` mermaid
 graph LR